 When Veeam Backup & Replication creates indexes, it also creates and maintains the following directory structure on each extent.

 The root directory for keeping indexes.

 An identifier of an object in a backup file.

-Contains actual indexes of the offloaded backup files (.vbk, .vib, or .vrb).
+Contains indexes of offloaded backup files (.vbk, .vib, or .vrb).

 Contains meta information on hash values stored in index files.